diversen/account_locales/README.md

 The module will work as a `sub module` to e.g. a profile module.
 In the default setup I use the 'profile' module `account_profile` (were user can write a short bio and enter birthday and a few other things).
-The account_locale module needs a single ini setting, which will tell which module is the parent module:
+The `account_locales` module needs a single ini setting, which will tell which module is the parent module:

      account_locales_parent = 'account_profile'